Blue Origin facilities: Landing platform ship

 In October 2018, Stena Freighter, 182 meter cargo-ship purchased from ferry operator Stena Line, arrived in Florida from Spain.
 CEO Bob Smith, confirmed Stena Freighter would be used as the landing platform vessel for first-stage boosters.
 The landing ship will be hydrodynamically stabilized.

+California facilities

+Much like numerous other American rockets, Blue Origin has also set out to have New Glenn do polar launches from Vandenberg Space Force Base at Point Arguello, California.
+Initially, they had their eyes set on Space Launch Complex 6 thanks to the retirement of its previous launching rockets, United Launch Alliance's Delta IV and Delta IV Heavy.
+However, hopes were dashed in April 2023 when the United States Space Force instead gave SpaceX the pad lease for Falcon Heavy and as a second Falcon 9 site.
+Instead, as part of an expansion of Vandenberg launch sites by Space Launch Delta 30, Blue Origin plan on building Space Launch Complex 9 (SLC-9) for West Coast New Glenn capabilities.

 Launch Site One suborbital launch and engine test site

 Blue Origin has a suborbital launch facility known as Launch Site One.
 It is located in the West Texas region, 25 miles north of the town of Van Horn at 31.451646°+N, -104.762835°+W. Current launch license and experimental permits from the US government Federal Aviation Administration authorize flights of Blue Origin's New Shepard suborbital system.
 In addition to the suborbital launch pads, the West Texas site includes a number of rocket engine test stands.
 Engine test cells to support both hydrolox, methalox and storable propellant engines are present.

 Included are three test cells just for testing the methalox BE-4 engine alone: two full test cells that can support full-thrust and full-duration burns, as well as one that supports short-duration, high-pressure preburner tests, to "refine the ignition sequence and understand the start transients."